Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Discussion

 where $\alpha,\beta=e,h$ and $\rho_{eq}$ denotes the (diagonal) equilibrium density matrix.
 The diagonal terms ($i = j$) relax to their equilibrium values within the energy-dissipation time $T_1$, while the off-diagonal terms ($i \neq j$) decay to zero within the decoherence time $T_2$.
 It is important to stress that, in order to preserve the positive-definite character of the density matrix, it is necessary to choose $T_1 \geq 2 T_2$~\cite{rossi-book}.

 The simulated experiment presented in Fig.~\ref{Fig9-decoherence} corresponds to a sequence of 20 NOT gates and shows the time evolution of the interlevel polarization $p_{12}$, which is characterized by a sequence of maxima, one for each NOT gate (see Fig.~\ref{Fig6-NOT-gate}).
-In particular, the thin red curve refers to the unitary evolution, while the blue thick curve describes the case where DD phenomena are accounted for via the phenomenological model in Eq.~(\ref{T1T2}), choosing $T_1 = 100$\,ns and $T_2 = 50$\,ns.
+In particular, the thin red curve refers to the unitary evolution, while the blue thick curve describes the case where DD phenomena are accounted for via the phenomenological model in Eq.~(\ref{T1T2}).
+The decoherence time has been chosen as $T_2 = 50$\,ns, i.e. in agreement with the value characterizing current ASQ implementations with nanowires \cite{hays_2021,pita-vidal_2023,pita-vidal_2024,fatemi_prappl_2025,fatemi_prl_2025}, while the relaxation time has been set to $T_1 = 100$\,ns, i.e. the minimal compatible with the constraint $T_1 \ge 2 T_2$ mentioned above.
 Here, the system as well as the simulation parameters are the same as in Fig.~\ref{Fig6-NOT-gate}.
 While in the fully coherent case (red curve) $p_{12}$ exhibits a periodic behavior, where all the polarization maxima reach the very same value ($p_{12} = 1/2$), in the presence of DD phenomena (blue curve) a small decrease of the polarization maxima occurs, which is of the order of 10\% at the end of the simulation ($10$\,ns), consistently with the decoherence time $T_2 = 50$\,ns used in the simulation.
 Our analysis shows that even in the worst case scenario, where the decoherence time are the same as in the current nanowire realizations, incoherent processes have a negligible impact on the realization of the quantum gates based on the QSHI-JJ.
-Indeed, the proposed ASQ manipulation allows one to realize tens of quantum operations within the selected DD times. \\
+Indeed, the proposed ASQ manipulation allows one to realize tens of quantum operations within the selected DD times.